nsflabs/poundo/README.md

 usage: poundo.py

   optional arguments:
-    -h --host hostname, domain or url to bruteforce
-    -m --mode bruteforce mode to use [single|o365|smb] -u --username username to test
+    -m --mode bruteforce mode to use [o365|smb|other] -u --username username to test
     -p --password password to test
     -uf --userfile list of usernames to test
     -pf --passfile list of password to test
-    -policy --policy password policy to be applied [attempts,seconds]
+    -policy --policy password policy to be applied [attempts,seconds] -ip --host hostname/IP of the remote machine using the format IP:PORT -s --servername the computername or servername of the remote machine -c --client the computername of the client machine
-    -v --verbose read output to terminal
+	-d --domain the domain name of the remote machine in the AD -v --verbose read output to terminal

  ```
+## o365
+To password spray an office 365 you will need to provide a username or a list of usernames to bruteforce, password or a list of passwords to bruteforce, policy; specify a number of attempts per lockout period, and the time to wait between  each attempts.

+## SMB
+To spray a SMB service you will need to provide a Windows machine ip address with the open port, username or a list of usernames to bruteforce, password or a list of passwords to bruteforce, policy; specify a number of attempts per lockout period, the time to wait between  each attempts and, finally, the domain name to attack.